bpohoriletz/bpohoriletz.github.io/_posts/2017-10-16-oop-and-rails-system-tests.md

 # Step #1
 In this step we'll:
-1. Introduce an abstract clas that will help us describe page structure and functionality
+1. Introduce an abstract class that will help us describe page structure and functionality
 2. Add a page class to test show user page
 3. Use new page class in a test